stacy8839/sep10-freedom-project/prep/content.md

 &#9632; Designed for clinical and emergency use.

-&#9632; Helps with anesthesia, fuids, and nutritional calculations.
+&#9632; Helps with anesthesia, fluids, and nutritional calculations.

 &#9632; Highly encourages accuracy and efficiency during treatments.